Guinness: Advertising

-The Guinness harp motif is modelled on the Trinity College Harp.
+The Guinness harp motif is modelled on the Trinity College harp.
 It was adopted in 1862 by the incumbent proprietor, Benjamin Lee Guinness.
 Harps have been a symbol of Ireland at least since the reign of Henry VIII.
 Guinness registered their harp as a trademark shortly after the passing of the Trade Marks Registration Act of 1875.
 It faces right instead of left, and so can be distinguished from the Irish coat of arms.

 Since the 1930s, in the face of falling sales, Guinness has had a long history of marketing campaigns, from television advertisements to beer mats and posters.
 Before then, Guinness had almost no advertising, instead allowing word of mouth to sell the product.

-The most notable and recognisable series of advertisements was created by S.H.
-Benson's advertising, primarily drawn by the artist John Gilroy, in the 1930s and 1940s.
-Benson created posters that included phrases such as "Guinness for Strength", "Lovely Day for a Guinness", "Guinness Makes You Strong", "My Goodness My Guinness" (or, alternatively, "My Goodness, My Christmas, It's Guinness!"), and most famously, "Guinness is Good For You".
+The most notable and recognisable series of advertisements was created by S. H. Benson's advertising, primarily drawn by the artist John Gilroy, in the 1930s and 1940s.
+Benson created posters that included phrases such as "Guinness for Strength", "Lovely Day for a Guinness", "Guinness Makes You Strong", "My Goodness My Guinness" (or, alternatively, "My Goodness, My Christmas, It's Guinness!"), and most famously, "Guinness Is Good for You".

 The posters featured Gilroy's distinctive artwork and more often than not featured animals such as a kangaroo, ostrich, seal, lion and notably a toucan, which has become as much a symbol of Guinness as the harp.
 (An advertisement from the 1940s ran with the following jingle: "Toucans in their nests agree/Guinness is good for you/Try some today and see/What one or toucan do.")
-Dorothy L. Sayers and Bobby Bevan copywriters at Benson's also worked on the campaign; a biography of Sayers notes that she created a sketch of the toucan and wrote several of the adverts in question.
+Dorothy L. Sayers and R. A. Bevan copywriters at Benson's also worked on the campaign; a biography of Sayers notes that she created a sketch of the toucan and wrote several of the adverts in question.
 Guinness advertising paraphernalia, notably the pastiche booklets illustrated by Ronald Ferns, attract high prices on the collectable market.

-Many of the best known Guinness television commercials of the 1970s and 1980s were created by British director, Len Fulford.
+Many of the best known Guinness television advertisements of the 1970s and 1980s were created by British director, Len Fulford.
 In 1983, a conscious marketing decision was made to turn Guinness into a "cult" beer in the UK, amidst declining sales.
 The move halted the sales decline.
-The Guardian described the management of the brand:

-"they've spent years now building a brand that's in complete opposition to cheap lagers, session drinking and crowds of young men boozing in bars.
+The Guardian described the management of the brand: "They've spent years now building a brand that's in complete opposition to cheap lagers, session drinking and crowds of young men boozing in bars.
 They've worked very hard to help Guinness drinkers picture themselves as twinkly-eyed, Byronic bar-room intellectuals, sitting quietly with a pint and dreaming of poetry and impossibly lovely redheads running barefoot across the peat.
 You have a pint or two of Guinness with a slim volume of Yeats, not eight mates and a 19-pint bender which ends in tattoos, A&E [the ED] and herpes from a hen party."